0ctacity/.github/GOVERNANCE.md

 Teams should be trusted to lead their work, members should be encouraged to contribute across the community, and intervention should remain limited to situations where it is genuinely needed.

-The steward's authority exists to protect Octacity's health, direction, and long-term reliability—not to replace the judgment and initiative of its teams.
+The Organization Lead's authority exists to protect Octacity's health, direction, and long-term reliability—not to replace the judgment and initiative of its teams.